yuanjungod/gcForest/README.md

 Requirements: This package is developed with Python 2.7, please make sure all the dependencies are installed,
 which is specified in requirements.txt

-ATTN: This package was developed and maintained by Mr.Ji Feng(http://lamda.nju.edu.cn/fengj/) .For any problem concerning the codes, please feel free to contact Mr.Feng.（fengj@lamda.nju.edu.cn)  or open some issues here.
+ATTN: This package was developed and maintained by Mr.Ji Feng(http://lamda.nju.edu.cn/fengj/) .
+For any problem concerning the codes, please feel free to contact Mr.Feng.（fengj@lamda.nju.edu.cn)  or open some issues here.

 News For the Next Version ( Version 1.1)